Midtown Corridor Project

 - Sycamore Street (Garland Ave to Gregg Ave): Drainage improvements, curb and gutter, and widening to 3 lanes with bicycle accommodations and sidewalks are all planned west of Leverett Avenue.
 East of Leverett Avenue, design for reallocation of the 4-lane roadway space to provide more space for bicycles and pedestrians is proposed.

 - Poplar Street (Razorback Greenway to Hwy 71B): On-street bicycle and pedestrian facilities to connect the Razorback Greenway to Woodland Junior High School, College Avenue, and future Sublet Creek Trail.

 Issues on this corridor are varied, and include traffic congestion at I-49, lack of pedestrian and bicycle facilities, drainage issues and congestion issues between Garland Avenue and Leverett Avenue, and an over-built section that could be reconfigured to three lanes with better bicycle and pedestrian facilities.

 Design and construction of the Midtown Trail Corridor will be partially funded with bond monies approved by the votes in April, 2019

 What is the Current Status?

-Development of the construction plans is underway by Olsson, Inc. and should be completed for City review by summer, 2020.
+Development of the construction plans is underway by Olsson, Inc. and portions of the project should be completed for City review by the summer of 2021.